-Best Forgiving Irons 2018 - a look at some of the most forgiving irons on the market in 2018: clubs that could help you find increased consistency and improve your scoring.
+In this piece we take a look at clubs that could help you find increased consistency and improve your scoring.

 For many, iron play is one of the most difficult elements of the golfing challenge.
 Making a clean contact with the ball and achieving a consistent strike and distance can be quite a challenge.
 But there are clubs out there that can make the task considerably easier.

 There are many sets of forgiving, game-improvement irons on the market that could help you to achieve greater consistency and find more confidence when you’re striking iron shots of the turf or out of the rough.
-Making stronger contact and achieving a higher ball flight with your irons will help you hit more greens and give you more chances.
-Find the right set of forgiving irons to suit your game and you could see shots tumble from your handicap.
+Making stronger contact and achieving a higher ball flight with your irons will help you hit more greens and give you more chances to score.
+As a result, finding the right set of forgiving irons to suit your game is pivotal and could result in shots tumbling from your handicap.

 Below are some of our favourites.
 With some of the products you’ll see a ‘Buy Now’ link.
 If you click on this then we may receive a small amount of money from the retailer when you purchase the item, but this doesn’t affect the amount you pay.

 GM says: Titleist’s new T300 looks to be the iron most like the incredibly popular Titleist 718 AP1 and is designed to help mid to high-handicappers with their ball striking especially when it comes to the longer irons.

 It is the largest and longest of the three T-Series irons, and features Max Impact Technology as well as tungsten weighting for distance and forgiveness.
 There’s a medallion dampener for improved feel and added sole camber for improved turf interaction too.

 Callaway Big Bertha